ros2/ros2_documentation/source/Tutorials/Demos/Intra-Process-Communication.rst

 Just like the last example, you can pause the rendering with the spacebar and continue by pressing the spacebar a second time.
 You can stop the updating to inspect the pointers written to the screen.

 As you can see in the example image above, both image windows show the same memory addresses for all three pointers.
-This demonstrates that all nodes are sharing the same message instance through zero-copy intra-process communication.
 To understand why this is happening consider the graph's topology:

 .. code-block:: bash